crcdng/hot_and_cold/README.md

 ### Friday 11pm

 - reading code, setting up the project.
-I don't have a lot experience with Flame.
-First tasks will be get the assets into the engine and get the basic logic running
+First tasks will be to get the assets into the engine and kick off some basic logic (running).
+The key mechanism should be cold (blue) and hot (red) tiles and the player has to switch to ho or cold in order to survive.
+The parcours should be procedurally generated (no preconprepared map).